 The Peer Communication Team

-The Peer Communication Team is a group of senior graduate students whose vision is to improve the communication skills of graduate students across the department, and we need your support!
+The Peer Communication Team is a group of senior graduate students whose vision is to improve the communication skills of graduate students across the department.

 Our initiative will provide all LMP graduate students across all our programs with feedback on a presentation of their research which includes:

 - Constructive and tangible feedback on presentation style.

 - An individual practice session prior to the student’s Graduate Seminar, Capstone project, or any other presentation requirement, with skilled communicators/coaches affiliated with LMP, who will provide their insight, feedback, and support.